 Extensions of the school in 1964, 1992 and 2000.
 2003 saw the completion of a new Learning Resource Room for the ICT suite and libraries, enabling the school to provide dedicated learning time to specific areas of the curriculum.

 2011 saw the completion of the new EYFS canopy area and 2012 saw the installation of the new outside EYFS area, class 6 and staff room.
 We completed our new hygiene room and office area (April 2014) and have just completed our new classrooms and computer suite project (September 2015 and September 2018) and corridor and lighting (September 2016).
+We are looking forward to the completion of new building works in September 2021 which will provide us with a new classroom.

 Voluntary Aided Schools (VA)